 You need to provide relevant documents that prove your Italian ancestry and that the connection was not broken for claiming Italian citizenship by descent.

-• Proof of Italian ancestry: You will need to provide relevant documents proving your Italian ancestry• Income declaration for the last 3 years.
+Proof of Italian ancestry, establish residency in Italy, apply for citizenship within a couple of months.
 You will need to meet the requirements relating to income, accommodation, and lack of pending suits for the purposes of the residence permit for long-term residents.•

 Police Record: